SolraBizna/advent_2023/README.md

 While I was pondering a better, graph-theory-driven solution for part 2, my brute force solution gave me an answer.
 I helped a student implement the better solution though.

 (I ended up on the global leaderboard for once!
 I'm gonna feel pretty self-important for a while.)

+# Puzzle 24

+Day 24 penance sketch: nope.

+Part 1 was easy and a little fun.
+It gave me a bad feeling because it "required" floating point math (unlike literally every other AOC puzzle I've ever seen), but it was math I knew and could teach, so I was okay with it.

+Part 2 was infuriating.

+I'm seriously, genuinely upset about this.
+I feel like I got to the million dollar question and then found out the hard way that the game was fixed against me all along.
+Every other AOC puzzle I've ever solved was made of things that a programmer should know, or could benefit from learning.
+Every other puzzle was wonderfully fertile ground for teaching (and learning from!) my students.
+Part 2 of puzzle 24 this year is completely out of left field in "physics PhD" territory.
+I pledged to solve every puzzle this year and I was bait and switched out of keeping that pledge at the last second.

+I'm leaving the source code of the point at which I gave up on my solution in here.
+It solves part 1.
+I tried to put together various root solvers to solve part 2 but it wasn't good enough.
+I tried to understand the math well enough to solve it myself but I got nothing but a headache from that.
+Meanwhile, over a thousand people have "solved the puzzle" by shoving a system of equations into MATLAB or Z3 by hand, and they all got their gold stars.

+Well, if that's the standard, I'm getting mine and moving the fuck on.